chamalo90/LINGI2146---Z1-Project/README.md

 Then you can discover and ping devices.
 A reset of the devices is maybe needed to start a new session for the very first time.

-This is the URL of the border-routeur, you can observe the temperature by connecting to this URL and using the OBSERVE method of CoAP
+This is the URL of the border-router, you can observe the temperature by connecting to this URL and using the `OBSERVE` method of CoAP

     coap://[aaaa::c30c:0:0:c3]:5683/temperature/push